Rajkot West Assembly constituency

 Rajkot West is one of the 182 Legislative Assembly constituencies of Gujarat state in India.
 It is part of Rajkot district and it came into existence after 2008 delimitation.
 Prior to that some areas under it were called 'Rajkot II' seat.
-Its current MLA was Gujarat's Chief Minister Vijay Rupani.
+Its former MLA was Gujarat's Chief Minister Vijay Rupani.
 It is a segment of Rajkot Lok Sabha constituency.